theopechli/theopechli.github.io/_posts/2019-10-14-stack-five.markdown

 $ echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 {% endhighlight %}

-{% highlight shell %}
-#!/usr/bin/env rarun2
-stdio=/dev/pts/0
-stdin=./pattern
-{% endhighlight %}

-*Replace `/dev/pts/0` with the output of the command `tty` and `./pattern` with the full path to the file that contains the input to be read from the binary.*

 To overwrite the return address, the input needs to have 136 bytes to fill the buffer, 4 more bytes to override the previous stack frame's pointer and, lastly, 4 more bytes to overwrite the return address.

 {% highlight python %}